-"Refundings" or the refinancing of outstanding bonds are an important debt management tools for the Authority.
-Refundings are commonly used to achieve savings, remove or change bond covenants, restructure debt, or refinance bonds that are enhanced by expiring bank liquidity facilities or that have similar mandatory refinancing features.
+"Refundings" or the refinancing of outstanding bonds is an important debt management tools for the Authority.
+Refundings are commonly used to achieve savings, remove or change bond covenants, restructure debt, or refinance bonds enhanced by expiring bank liquidity facilities or that have similar mandatory refinancing features.

-The Authority, its financial advisor(s), and its underwriting team monitor the debt markets and the Authority's outstanding debt on an ongoing basis to identify potential opportunities and to manage mandatory refinancing risks.
-Most refinancings will be undertaken to achieve debt service savings (i.e. replacing current debt with bonds that have lower principal and interest payments through maturity as measured on a present value basis).
+The Authority, its financial advisor(s), and its underwriting team monitor the debt markets and the Authority's outstanding debt on an ongoing basis to identify potential opportunities.
+Most refundings will be undertaken to achieve debt service savings (i.e. replacing current debt with bonds with lower principal and interest payments through maturity as measured on a present value basis).
 However, in certain circumstances, such as debt restructurings, changes in covenants or for other sound business or policy reasons, Authority management may recommend refinancing debt that does not necessarily result in present value savings or meet minimum savings targets.
 As a general policy, the Authority will not extend the average weighted life (i.e., average maturity) of bonds as a result of refinancings (other than may incidentally occur because of different payment dates, etc).

-Generally, for a refinancing of fixed rate bonds with fixed rate bonds, the Authority will use three percent (3%) net present value ("NPV") savings as a minimum requirement for an advanced refunding (i.e. a refinancing that occurs more than 90 days in advance of the call date on the refunded bond).
-The arbitrage yield shall be used in calculating the NPV savings.
-This will be measured for the transaction as a whole.
-In certain circumstances, lower thresholds may be justified, such as if the advance refunding is being done for reasons other than economic savings or future opportunities to achieve greater savings appear to be limited (e.g. interest rates are at historically low levels or the bonds are approaching their maturity dates and have limited savings potential).
-Higher thresholds are required for financings that have a different risk profile than the bond refunded (e.g. variable-rate debt or interest rate swaps).
-Lower thresholds are acceptable for current refundings (i.e. refinancings after the call date on the refunded bond) as the savings potential on these bonds declines over time and there fewer tax law restrictions on such refinancings with tax-exempt bonds.
+Generally, for refinancing fixed rate bonds with fixed rate bonds, the Authority will use three percent (3%) net present value ("NPV") savings as a minimum requirement for refundings.
+Lower thresholds may be justified, such as if the refunding is being done for reasons other than economic savings or future opportunities to achieve greater savings appear to be limited (e.g. interest rates are at historically low levels or the bonds are approaching their maturity dates and have limited savings potential).
+Higher thresholds are required for financings with a different risk profile than the bond refunded (e.g. variable-rate debt or interest rate swaps).